mediocreatmybest/gaslightingeveryone/docs/README.md

 The text file will only include elements present in the JSON file, if the JSON is missing any of the following information: title, description, Alt_Description, EXIF, or tags, they will not be included in the text file.

 Command line options available with "json2txt.py --help"

+### json2caption.py

+json2caption.py is a script that can help create captions for your images by collecting all the values from the json metadata that was downloaded or created with the images, including headings, and creating a plain text file (txt, tags, caption).
+It also includes a word swap feature to replace certain words with others using a basic text file.

+#### Usage

+To use the script on simple json files, you can use the following command:

+json2caption.py "/image/directory or c:\images\images" --filter "tags: " --keys "tags"

+This will create a file in the same directory with .tags by default.

+For json files with a less than standard structure, you can use additional filter files:

+json2caption.py "/image/directory or c:\images\images" --filter-file "filter_file.txt" --word-swap "word_swap_dictionary.txt" --keys "tags"

+The filter_file.txt is a Python regex and each new line is a new filter.
+The word_swap_dictionary is a simple dictionary file with words separated by a colon.
+Each new line is a new word swap filter.

+#### Options

+There are quite a few options available for the script, including filters and word swaps.
+Please use the --help option for more information.

+#### Note

+This script has been made to fix some issues with the initial json2txt.py script.
+While it may be elaborate for something that could have been done in a simpler way, it aims to provide a more comprehensive way to help create captions for images from existing data, or not.
+See the example folder with filter_files for some of the basic filtering options.

 ### caption2remove.py